BYU Cougars football: Bowl games

-Head coaches

 Rivalries

 BYU's football program has two historic rivalries: one with the Utah Utes in a game referred to as "The Holy War", and another with the Utah State Aggies in "The Battle for the Old Wagon Wheel".
 BYU competes with Utah, and Utah State for the Beehive Boot.
 Both of these series have experienced dormancy in recent years due to various conference changes between the three programs.

 Utah

-Utah leads the series 62–35–4 through the 2021 season.
+Utah leads the series 59–36–4 through the 2024 season.

 Utah State

 BYU leads the series with Utah State 51–37–3 through the 2022 season.

+All-time record vs. current Big 12 teams

+Official record (including any NCAA imposed vacates and forfeits) against all current Big 12 opponents as of the completion of the 2024 regular season and bowl games.